-Tasks and procedures or groups of closely related tasks and procedures in which occupational exposure occurs in job classifications in which some employees have occupational exposure is somewhat of a difficult task to document accurately.
+It is difficult to identify job classifications or codes in which employees will definitively have an occupational exposure to blood or OPIM: most employees with hospital or clinic-based jobs will have an occupational exposure but most of these individuals work for UHealth and are not covered by this ECP.
 This belief is based, in part, on the specific nature and variety of exposure activities conducted at the university.
-Therefore, it is the responsibility of each supervisor to identify each individual (e.g., student, employee) with the potential for exposure to bloodborne pathogens or OPIM and keep a current list in the laboratory.
+Therefore, it is the responsibility of supervisors to identify each individual (e.g., student, employee) with the potential for exposure to bloodborne pathogens or OPIM and keep a current list in the laboratory or facility.
 This list should contain the tasks and procedures, or groups of closely related tasks and procedures, in which occupational exposure may occur for these individuals.